 A ganglion cyst is a fluid-filled swelling that can occur near a joint or tendon.
-They are usually harmless, but can be rather unsightly.
+They are usually harmless but can be rather unsightly.
 The cyst can range from the size of a pea to the size of a golf ball.
-They most commonly form on the back of the wrist, but can appear on your feet, ankles and other parts of your hand too.
-Other parts of the body are rarely affected.
+They most commonly form on the back of the wrists but can appear near any joint including on your feet, ankles and other parts of your hand too.

-Ganglion cysts look and feel like a smooth lump under the skin.
+Ganglion cysts look and feel like a smooth but hard lump under the skin.
 They're made up of a thick, jelly-like fluid called synovial fluid, which surrounds joints and tendons to lubricate and cushion them during movement.
-Ganglions can occur alongside any joint in the body, but are most common on the wrist (particularly the back of the wrist), and the hand and fingers.

-It is not clear why ganglions form.
+It is not clear why ganglion cysts form.
 They seem to occur when the synovial fluid that surrounds a joint or tendon leaks out and collects in a sac.

 Local commissioning policies are in place for this condition